ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-cipher.md

 	bind ssl cipher SSLLABS -cipherName TLS1-AES-256-CBC-SHA
 	```

-	The syntax for the previous commands is the following:
+	The syntax for the previous commands is as follows:

     ```sh
 	add ssl cipher <cipherGroupName>